 - Heat the dates and water/juice gently (lid on) for 5 minutes until soft enough to mash with the back of a fork.

 - In a large pan, melt together the butter, sugar and golden syrup.

 - Tip in the oats and mixed spice and mix until the oats are evenly coated and no longer looking dry.

-Put half of the oaty mixture into a lined baking 8 inch baking tin and firm down with the back of a spoon.
+Put half of the oaty mixture into the baking tin and firm down with the back of a spoon.

 - Scrape on the date mix and squash that flat too.

 - Finally top with the remaining oats and firm down well.